-Kanye West went from #1 to #7 with his My Beautiful Dark Twisted Fantasy.
-Now officially gold, the album that was promoted through the revolutionary “G.O.O.D.
-Friday” leaks crossed the 600,000 unit mark.
+Kanye West fell six spots this week with his My Beautiful Dark Twisted Fantasy.
+Reaching gold last week, the album that was promoted through the revolutionary “G.O.O.D.
+Friday” is approaching 700,000 units sold .
 Praises continue to come in from publications and media about the emcee/producer’s fifth album.

 The work features Raekwon, Pusha T, Jay-Z and Nicki Minaj.
 Recorded largely in Hawaii, the album features several themes that have garnered it critical praise.

-The Black Eyed Peas actually took #6.
-The group’s follow-up to last year’s The E.N.D., titled The Beginning, sold nearly 119,000 units in its first week.
+The Black Eyed Peas fell nine spots to #15.
+The group’s follow-up to last year’s The E.N.D., titled The Beginning, sold over 60,000 units in its second week.
 The will.i.am-led group’s sixth studio album continues their European club influence, maintaining work with David Guetta and DJ Ammo.

 * Please note: figures below approximated to nearest thousandth.